New York Democrats launch fresh bid to dig up Trump’s tax returns

 “They are trying to re-litigate the 2016 election.
 It’s called Trump Derangement Syndrome and in the process, they aren’t doing the business of the people of New York state.
 Instead they are playing politics including the governor, who is running hard to be president,” Cox said.

+“Transparency and disclosure is vital, but tax return privacy is also important and we should not politicize the process -- however Governor Cuomo believes elected officials on all levels should be prepared to release their taxes if they enter public service and he would include state and local, as well as federal officials, in any legal revision,” said Rich Azzopardi, a senior adviser to Cuomo.

-Cuomo has said he will not make a 2020 presidential run and has said former Vice President Joe Biden has the “best case” among the Democratic contenders.
+The governor has said he will not make a 2020 presidential run and has said former Vice President Joe Biden has the “best case” among the Democratic contenders.
 But in a profile in The Atlantic, Cuomo suggested that “if” Biden chooses not to run, he could throw his hat in the ring.

-To this point, Cuomo has not expressed public support for the legislative proposals.

 The push for S5072 follows the January introduction of a bill by New York Assemblyman David Buchwald that requires the disclosure of tax returns by statewide elected officials including the president.